 Ask a doctor about the treatments they provide, and how many procedures they perform daily.
 For example, if they do tattoo removal, ask if they rent or own laser equipment (practices that use rental machines don’t perform as many laser procedures).
 Inquire whether the doctor provides treatment and doesn’t simply “supervise” nurses or technicians.

 Afterward, ask yourself if you felt heard, encouraged to share important information, and if you were thoroughly examined.
 Did the doctor provide coherent answers?
 If you require treatment, did they explain all the options, risks, and success rates of each?

 Schedule Your Appointment at LDI Today

 The Laser & Dermatology Institute of California specializes in everything from laser acne treatment to skin rejuvenation.
-Providing the best skin care in Southern California, we have three convenient locations—LDI of Los Angeles, LDI of Covina, and LDI of Newport Beach—where our clients benefit from non-invasive treatments with fewer side effects and less downtime than traditional surgery, injections, and fillers.
+Providing the best skin care in Southern California, we have one main location—LDI of Covina—where our clients benefit from non-invasive treatments with fewer side effects and less downtime than traditional surgery, injections, and fillers.
 To find a dermatologist who provides personalized care, schedule a free consultation today online or call 888-585-3993.